Scannty/decenter-bonus-challenge/README.md

     npm install
 ```

-You can run this contract on the mainnet, but since it is ment for testing purposes, it is meant to be executed on the forked mainnet.
+You can run this contract on the mainnet, but since it is meant for testing purposes, it is meant to be executed on the forked mainnet.
-All you nned to do is first start a local forked mainned node, by running:
+All you need to do is first start a local forked mainned node, by running:

 ```
     npx hardhat node